frocaieu/SYR/README.md

-Description
+**DESCRIPTION OF THE APP**

-Our app, SYR aims to make your life easier by keeping track and organizing your expenses, this is possible because SYC scan receipts and automatically it organizes them into different folders based on the type of expense.
+Our app, SYR aims to make your life easier by keeping track and organizing your expenses, this is possible because SYR scan receipts and automatically it organizes them into different folders based on the type of expense.

-Features
+**FEATURES**
-- Receipt Scanning: The app allows you to scan receipts using your camera.
+- _Receipt Scanning_: The app allows you to scan receipts using your camera.
 The scanned receipts are then stored in the app for future reference.
-- Expense Categorization: The app automatically categorizes your expenses based on the type of purchase.
+- _Expense Categorization_: The app automatically categorizes your expenses based on the type of purchase.
 This makes it easy to track specific types of expenses.
-- Expense Tracking: The app keeps a running total of all your expenses, allowing you to see at a glance how much you're spending.
+- _Expense Tracking_: The app keeps a running total of all your expenses, allowing you to see at a glance how much you're spending.

-Log in and home page:
+**LOG IN AND HOME PAGE:**

 <img width="274" alt="Captura de pantalla 2023-11-25 192209" src="https://github.com/frocaieu/SYR/assets/151723296/1eb7c065-0e7a-40f4-b8d0-79619cbf9595">